Disability Access Center

 - Assistance in obtaining access to academic services, programs, activities, and facilities

 - Referral to appropriate sources for non-academic accommodations

 - Technical assistance to university departments, assisting in identifying accommodations and providing services and responses on a case-by-case basis

-To arrange academic accommodations, students with disabilities must request reasonable accommodations; provide the Office of Services for Students with Disabilities with sufficient, current disability-related documentation from an appropriate licensed professional; and describe the impact of their disability in an academic setting.
-The SSWD office reviews disability documentation and verifies that the documentation satisfies disability verification guidelines.
-The student meets with the SSWD staff for an intake to determine reasonable academic accommodations.
-At the conclusion of the intake process, students receive a VISA and information about how to implement each of the recommended academic accommodations.
+To arrange academic accommodations, students with disabilities must request reasonable accommodations; provide the Disability Access Center with sufficient, current disability-related documentation from an appropriate licensed professional; and describe the impact of their disability in an academic setting.
+The Disability Access Center reviews disability documentation and verifies that the documentation satisfies disability verification guidelines.
+The student meets with the Disability Access Center staff for an intake to determine reasonable academic accommodations.
+At the conclusion of the intake process, students receive a VISA (Verified Individualized Services and Accommodations) and information about how to implement each of the recommended academic accommodations.
 It is then the responsibility of the student to meet with each course instructor to discuss the accommodation recommendations.
 Students are expected to engage in appropriate and responsible levels of self-advocacy in obtaining and arranging for accommodations or auxiliary aids.
-There is no cost to students for assistance provided by SSWD.
-Visit us at www.uwplatt.edu/disability.
+There is no cost to students for assistance provided by the Disability Access Center.
+Visit us at https://www.uwplatt.edu/department/disability-access-center.

 Student Support Services is a federally funded program.
 We are funded by the U.S. Department of Education and provide academic and personal support services to help our participants become successful college graduates.

 Students must meet at least one of the following eligibility criteria to qualify for our FREE services: